ATG MIDPAC HOLDS CHANGE OF COMMAND CEREMONY ABOARD THE MIGHTY MO.

+By Chief Mass Communication Specialist Katarzyna Kobiljak, Afloat Training Group Middle Pacific Public Affairs.

-240117-N-YW024-1003 PEARL HARBOR (Jan.
-17, 2024) L to R: Capt.
-Steven Foley, Capt.
-Joseph Ring, Cmdr.
-William Stewart and Capt.
-Robert Biggs pose for a photo during Afloat Training Group (ATG) Middle Pacific (MIDPAC) change of command ceremony aboard Battleship Missouri Memorial on Ford Island at Joint Base Pearl Harbor-Hickam.
-Biggs was relieved by Stewart as ATG MIDPAC commanding officer.
-(U.S. Navy photo by Chief Mass Communication Specialist Katarzyna Kobiljak)
+PEARL HARBOR -- Afloat Training Group (ATG) Middle Pacific (MIDPAC) held a change of command ceremony aboard Battleship Missouri Memorial on Ford Island at Joint Base Pearl Harbor-Hickam, Jan.
+17.

+The Navy change of command ceremony is the time when we honor the tradition of passing the legacy of command from one officer to another.
+During that time, a formal announcement is made to the crew to demonstrate the continuity and the authority of command.
+The heart of the ceremony is the formal reading of official orders by the relieving officer to the officer to be relieved.

+After remarks delivered by Capt.
+Steven Foley, commodore ATG Pacific, Capt.
+Robert Biggs was relieved by Cmdr.
+William Stewart as ATG MIDPAC commanding officer (CO).

 |Date Taken: